spydersoft-consulting/MMM-PrometheusAlerts/CONTRIBUTING.md

 Congratulations :tada::tada: We thank you for your contribution.

-Once your PR is merged, your updates are available in MagicMirror by pulling the latest code from the `main` branch in this repository into your Magic Mirror `modules` folder.
+Once your PR is merged, your updates are available in MagicMirror by pulling the latest code from the `main` branch in this repository into your Magic Mirror `modules` folder and running `npm install`